 Chairman LaFleur has been a nonprofit board member and leader, including as a trustee of Beth Israel Deaconess Medical Center, Worcester Polytechnic Institute, United Way of Central Massachusetts, and several other organizations.
 She is also active in several women’s energy organizations.

-She has received a Bipartisan Congressional Award (2013) and has also been honored by the Northeast Energy and Commerce Association, the Greater Boston Chamber of Commerce, and the YWCA of Central Massachusetts, among others.
+She received a Bipartisan Congressional Award in 2013 for her work on grid reliability.
+In 2014, the Northeast Energy and Commerce Association presented her with its Vanguard Award for her long-time leadership in the development of competitive power markets. , Chairman LaFleur has also been honored by the Greater Boston Chamber of Commerce and the YWCA of Central Massachusetts, among others.

 Chairman LaFleur began her career as a lawyer at Ropes and Gray in Boston.
 She has a J.D. from Harvard Law School, where she was an editor of the Harvard Law Review, and an A.B. from Princeton University.
 A native of Massachusetts, she is married to William A. Kuncik, a retired attorney, and they are the parents of two grown children.